Adelic C*-correspondences and parabolic induction: Introduction

 \section{Introduction}

-Historically, $C^*$-algebras and representation theory share a common ancestry \cite{glimm61,harcha,mvn}.
-In the 1960's, representation theory of reductive groups over rings of adeles of number fields has started to acquire a central position in number theory and automorphic forms theory, and this motivated some $C^*$-algebraists to consider restricted tensor products of $C^*$-algebras \cite{Guichardet, Blackadar}.
+Historically, $C^*$-algebras and representation theory share a common ancestry \cite{mvn, Segal-47, Segal-50, harcha, glimm61}.
+In the 1960's, representation theory of reductive groups over rings of adeles of number fields has started to acquire a central position in number theory and automorphic forms theory, and this motivated some $C^*$-algebraists to consider restricted tensor products of $C^*$-algebras \cite{Blackadar, Guichardet}.
 Recent years have seen several striking applications of the notion of $C^*$-correspondences from the theory of $C^*$-algebras to the theory of representations of reductive groups over local fields \cite{Clare-13, CCH-16, CCH-18, MS-24}.
-Motivated by these developments, we explore notion of restricted tensor product in the setting of $C^*$-correspondences with applications to representation theory of adelic reductive groups.
+Motivated by these developments, we explore the notion of restricted tensor product in the setting of $C^*$-correspondences (and, as a first step, of Hilbert modules) with applications to representation theory of adelic reductive groups.

 The main results of this paper are of a technical nature showing how to form the restricted tensor product of $C^*$-correspondences, followed by an example placing parabolic induction for adelic reductive groups in the context of $C^*$-correspondences.
 In more detail, the technical motivation for the paper is the following question.
 Consider two collections of $C^*$-algebras $(A_v)_{v\in I}$ and $(A'_v)_{v\in I}$ and a collection of $(A_v,A_v')$-correspondences $(X_v)_{v\in I}$.
 How do we patch these collections together in an infinite restricted tensor product?
-We answer this question in this paper by enhancing the $C^{*}$-algebras with appropriate projections $p_v\in A_v$, $p_v'\in A_v'$ and the modules distinguished vectors $x_v\in X_v$, satisfying certain compatibility conditions.
-The restricted tensor product $\bigotimes_{v\in I}^{'}(X_{v},x_{v})$ can then be constructed as an invariant of the collection $(X_{v},x_{v})_{v\in I}$, and becomes a $C^{*}$-correspondence over for the pair of restricted tensor product $C^{*}$-algebras $(\bigotimes_{v\in I}'(A'_{v},p_{v}'),\bigotimes_{v\in I}'(A_{v},p_{v}))$.
-Without the extra data of projections and distinguished vectors, a restricted tensor product would not make sense.
+We answer this question in this paper by enhancing the $C^{*}$-algebras with appropriate projections $p_v\in A_v$, $p_v'\in A_v'$ and the modules with distinguished vectors $x_v\in X_v$, satisfying the conditions